G30TR1X/UTS_PTI/README.md

    2.1 If you don't insert your name or only blank space, then there will be an alert.

 Homepage:
+You can move by pressing WASD, ARROWS, or clicking ARROWS on the screen.

 1. According to the character that you pick, you will spawn in a different starting place.
 All places have it's own uniqueness.
-You can visit them later in the game.
    1.1 Ice king will spawn in Ice Kingdom.
    1.2 Finn will spawn in Treehouse.
    1.3 Jack will spawn in Treehouse.